Zibo Shandong, China Travel Guide

 Zibo fosters several parks and forest areas, with local policies promoting afforestation and environmental protection.
 There are ongoing efforts to maintain green spaces throughout the city.

-While specific "eco-friendly" certifications are not broadly advertised for Zibo accommodations, look for hotels that prove good environmental practices like linen reuse programs.
+While specific "eco-friendly" certifications are not broadly advertised for Zibo accommodations, look for hotels that prove good eco-friendly practices like linen reuse programs.

-Efforts are continuously made to preserve Zibo's historical sites, like Zhoucun Ancient Commercial City, and its cultural institutions, including the Qi Culture Museum.
+Efforts are continuously made to preserve Zibo's historical sites, like Zhoucun Ancient Commercial City, and its societal institutions, including the Qi Culture Museum.
 Traditional arts also receive support.

 Community-based tourism is not a significant feature in Zibo.
-Most tourism focuses on established attractions and urban centers.
+Most tourism focuses on established attractions and city centers.
 Your spending choices can greatly benefit the local population.

 Be mindful of privacy.
 Avoid intrusive photography.
 Recognize that not everyone wishes to be photographed, especially without consent.

-Be quiet and respectful within temples.
+Maintain quiet and show respect within temples.
 Do not point with your feet.
 Avoid touching religious artifacts without explicit permission.

 By adopting sustainable and sustainable travel habits, you leave a positive legacy for Zibo's the natural surroundings and cultural richness.